lukkeutgens/Homelab/Research/proxmox-learning.md

 - **LVM-thin**: Lightweight, less overhead but fewer features.
 Suitable when ZFS is not required.

 ### My Planned Setup
-- Slimbook 1TB SSD (ZFS) for active VM disks.
+- Slimbook 1TB SSD (ZFS or LVM-thin?) for active VM disks.
 - External SSD (ext4) for weekly full backups.
 Safer because ZFS does not handle I/O errors well, which can occur with USB drives.
 - NAS (LAN) for daily snapshots.